tiktekteam/tiktekteam.github.io/DEPLOYMENT.md

 The repository already includes a GitHub Actions workflow file (`.github/workflows/generate-manifest.yml`) that:

-1. Builds the React application
+1. Builds the Vite React application
 2. Generates the simulations manifest
 3. Deploys to GitHub Pages

 Make sure this file is present and correctly configured.
+The workflow is set up to:
+- Navigate to the temp-vite directory
+- Install dependencies
+- Copy simulation files to the public directory
+- Generate the manifest.json file
+- Build the Vite application
+- Deploy the dist directory to the gh-pages branch

 ### 5. Push Your Changes